Molasses Reef | Key Largo, Florida KeysBook Dive or Snorkel Charters Now!

 Weather Conditions Molasses Reef

 The reef is about 6 miles offshore and one of the closest reefs to the warm, clear waters of the Gulf Stream.
 This makes the reef one of the best dive sites in the Florida Keys for water visibility.
 There is NOAA weather equipment on the unmanned Molasses Reef tower, so it is easy to get current wind conditions for the reef at any time.
-To see the current weather conditions directly from the Molasses Reef Tower
+The tower used to provide live weather conditions but on 02/28/2023, the service was disestablished due to deteriorating structural conditions on the tower.
+Now the tower is mostly a landmark while playing host to the many species of seabirds that hang out or roost there.
+One of the most common is the Magnificent Frigate (aka Pirate Bird) which can very nearly always be seen soaring high above the reefs keeping an eye out for a tasty morsel in the water.

 Molasses Reef Dive Site Map